jnozzi/cocoadev.com/markdown/MultipleReturns.md

 Dicsuss the wisdom of having multiple returns in a function or method.
-(Taken from General/PollCodingStyles)
+(Taken from PollCodingStyles)

 if (flag)                                            [2]